 Our Moon’s most noticeable thing is that it is big enough to show some details without any help from an optical aid.

-And, as the Moon travels in its orbit around our Earth, the sun’s light hits it from different angles and sometimes illuminating only a thin crescent from behind.
+And, as the Moon travels in orbit around our Earth, the sun’s light hits it from different angles, sometimes illuminating only a thin crescent from behind.

 You can likewise see a remarkable amount of detail on the Moon with your bare eyes.
 The Most obvious are the shades of gray.
-And the large bright areas often on the southern half and the darker gray areas frequently on the northern half of the lunar surface.
+And the large bright areas are often on the southern half, and the darker gray areas are frequently on the northern half of the lunar surface.